williamakihisa/golang-detect-ransomfile/README.md

 # golang-detect-ransomfile
-This is the project to build an anti ransomware apps that could protect every OS important files

-Phase 1 Project :
+This is the project to build an anti ransomware apps that could protect every OS important files NEW UPDATED : ON PROGRESS DETECTOR FOR WINDOWS VERSION works on all windows system desktop or server Phase 1 Project :

 building simple detector based on blacklist and whitelist process that will be filtered by detector go script